NREL/resstock/docs/source/hpxml_to_openstudio.rst

 - ``SetupTempCoolingSeason``: Temperature during cooling setup
 - ``extension/SetupStartHourCooling``: The start hour of the cooling setup where 0=midnight and 12=noon
 - ``TotalSetupHoursperWeekCooling``: The number of hours of cooling setup per week

+Alternatively, 24-hour weekday and weekend heating/cooling setpoint schedules can be defined with:

+-- ``extension/WeekdaySetpointTempsHeatingSeason``
+-- ``extension/WeekendSetpointTempsHeatingSeason``
+-- ``extension/WeekdaySetpointTempsCoolingSeason``
+-- ``extension/WeekendSetpointTempsCoolingSeason``

+Either single setpoints (with optional setback/setup) or 24-hour setpoint schedules must be defined.

 Finally, if there are sufficient ceiling fans present that result in a reduced cooling setpoint, this offset can be specified with ``extension/CeilingFanSetpointTempCoolingSeasonOffset``.